Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 No rule says that a small bathroom cannot be bold and daring with color.
 Add a big boost of personality to this small cloakroom and make it one of the central features of the home.

-'For smaller spaces like bathrooms we love combining paint that is playful and bold with undertones that can work on a multitude of hardware finishes and classic, subtle tile selections for more flexibility down the road,' say Alice Arterberry and Barrett Cooke, founders of Arterberry Cooke.
-'A playful choice for bathroom walls is hushed, light corals.
+"For smaller spaces like bathrooms we love combining paint that is playful and bold with undertones that can work on a multitude of hardware finishes and classic, subtle tile selections for more flexibility down the road," say Alice Arterberry and Barrett Cooke, founders of Arterberry Cooke.
+"A playful choice for bathroom walls is hushed, light corals.
 This happy choice looks sophisticated when paired with natural materials like terracotta or terrazzo and against the richness of oak cabinetry and furniture.
-When partnered with crisp whites it looks fresh and perky.'
+When partnered with crisp whites it looks fresh and perky."

 While trending and earthy colors could transform the look of the space, you could also choose saturated hues for an eye-catching look.

-'I love saturated, moody greens or bold emeralds that impart drama to a bathroom, which can bring life to a smaller powder room that would otherwise feel dark or drab,' says Sue Wadden, director of color marketing at Sherwin-Williams
+"I love saturated, moody greens or bold emeralds that impart drama to a bathroom, which can bring life to a smaller powder room that would otherwise feel dark or drab," says Sue Wadden, director of color marketing at Sherwin-Williams.

-13. Install a large mirror above the vanity
+17. Install a mirror above the vanity

 A small bathroom with a wallpaper and a large mirror